 When you get the names of several good prospects, the next step is to talk to each personally.
-If you outline your needs in advance, many lawyers will be willing to meet to you for a half-hour or so at no charge so that you can size them up and make an informed decision.
+If you outline your needs in advance, many lawyers will be willing to meet with you for a half-hour or so at no charge so that you can size them up and make an informed decision.

 Pay particular attention to the personal chemistry between you and your lawyer.
-No matter how experienced and well-recommended a lawyer is, if you feel uncomfortable with that person during your first meeting or two.
+No matter how experienced and well-recommended a lawyer is, you might never achieve an ideal lawyer-client relationship if you feel uncomfortable with that person during your first meeting or two.

-For more tips on choosing and working with a lawyer, see the eBook The Lawsuit Survival Guide: A Client's Companion to Litigation, by Joseph Matthews (Nolo).
+For more tips on choosing and working with a lawyer, see the eBook The Lawsuit Survival Guide: A Client's Companion to Litigation by Joseph Matthews (Nolo).